dzervoudakes/robot-art/README.md

 * If you would like the Express app to watch for changes, you may install `nodemon` globally on your machine and then run `nodemon index.js` ... it's just lovely, but bewarned!
   * When the server resets, your session will reset and you will need to log back in
   * Sessions expire after one hour
+  * To run nodemon but ignore changes in the 'public' directory (especially updates to the Robots and Users json data), run `npm start`

 - - - -